diyscif/diyscif/scif-thesis.md

 Instead, accurate values must be determined empirically through practical tests on a prototype.

+No microphone jamming is used within the SCIF.
+The technology is not yet fully matured.
+It can be easily overcome by using specialized microphones without hardware non-linearities in the ultrasonic spectrum.
+In place of the microphone jamming system, a tight PED policy should be instituted prohibiting the use of all private electronic devices within the SCIF.
+Compliance with this policy by non-trusted personnel should be checked at the entrance.

 ## Electromagnetic/TEMPEST Shielding

 Electromagnetic shielding is achieved through a 2 mm stainless steel layer